Sheaves of modules on atomic sites and discrete representations of topological groups: Sheaves of modules on atomic sites

 Conversely, suppose that $V$ is saturated as a $\C$-module, and in particular it is torsion free.
 Therefore, $V$ is a separated presheaf in $\PSh(\C^{\op}, R)$.
-By \cite[III.5, Lemma 2]{MM}, the canonical map $\eta: V \to V^+$ is injective, and by \cite[III.5, Lemma 5]{MM}, $V^+$ is a sheaf in $\Sh(\BC^{\op}, R)$.
+By \cite[III.5, Lemma 2]{MM}, the canonical map $\eta: V \to V^+$ is injective where $V^+$ is the sheafification of $V$, and by \cite[III.5, Lemma 5]{MM}, $V^+$ is a sheaf in $\Sh(\BC^{\op}, R)$.
 Therefore, one obtains the following exact sequence of $\C$-modules

 Note that $V^+$ is a saturated $\C$-module by the result we just proved.
 We show that $V$ is a sheaf by contradiction.